fusioncharts/dev_centre_docs/fusiontime/fusiontime-attributes.md

     dataMarker: [
       {
         seriesName: " ", //Name of the series
 		time: " ", //Time on which the data marker will be shown
+		value: " ", //Defines the y-axis label
         identifier: " ", //Defines a character to be shown
         timeFormat: " ", //Format of the date
         tooltext: " " //Text in the tooltip